MADD London Awareness Campaigns

 The R.I.D.E.
 Program (Reduce Impaired Driving Everywhere) originated in 1977 in Etobicoke, Ontario, as a community policing effort to address public concern about drinking and driving.
 Now, over 30 years later, the campaign continues to be an important tool for police nationwide.
 Although these programs run year-round, they are highlighted during the holidays to encourage sober driving.
 These spot checks are an important part of our commitment to keep our roads safe.

-These are the details for the London 2012/2013 Festive R.I.D.E. program sponsored by the London Police Department.
+During the 2012/2013 holiday season, the Festive R.I.D.E. program sponsored by the London Police Service saw the following results:

 There were 11,436 vehicles stopped, resulting in: